lago-project/lago/README.templates.md

 # Templates
-System  testing framework consumes templates of disk images when creating virtual machines.
-Templates serve as backing images to the disks attached to the said virtual machines.
+The System testing framework consumes templates of disk images when creating virtual machines.
+Templates serve as backing images to the disks attached to the virtual machines.

 ## Basic concepts